Dorif/fragalyseqt/README.md

 Once enabled, the service is available at `http://localhost:8742/FragalyseQtService` with the WSDL at `?wsdl`.
 Supported operations include reading peak tables and allele calls, triggering reanalysis, submitting files for analysis, and saving/restoring sessions — all usable from any SOAP client.

+The `StoreRefProfile` and `ImportRefProfile` operations both require a mandatory `database` parameter (`"casework"` or `"refprofiles"`).
+The destination must be stated explicitly — no default is implied.

 A test client script is provided in `contrib/soap_test_client.py` (requires `python3-zeep`).